9icenero/LITA_PROJECT-/README.md

 ### Project Overview
 ---
-This project focuses on analyzing two main areas:
-1. Retail Store Sales: The aim of the analysis is to check the performance of various products, to determine the bestsellers, and to compare the different region sales in different months from 2023 to 2024..
-The goal is to find patterns and insights to help improve our business decisions on sales and customer retention.

-2. Customer Subscriptions: Looking at trends on how customers subscribe, cancel, and renew.
-Also to identify the most popular subscription type.
+This project involves a comprehensive analysis of a retail store sales data to evaluate product performance, pinpoint top-selling items/product, and comparing monthly sales across various regions from 2023 to 2024.
+The primary aim is to uncover trends and patterns that reveal insights into customer preferences and regional variations in sales.
+By identifying the best-performing products and understanding sales dynamics, this analysis will provide valuable data-driven insights to support informed business decisions, optimize product offerings, and enhance customer retention strategies.
+Ultimately, the findings will serve as a foundation for improving sales performance and driving growth in targeted areas in the upcoming years.

 ### Data Sources
 ---